01alan20/01alan20.github.io/_posts/2024-10-20-Scholarship-Database.md

 This is just a sample of available scholarships.
 For me, it was an opportunity to create a sample database that people can search.

+---
+layout: post
+title: Finding Scholarships for Students Studying at USA Universities
+subtitle: creating a database for students to search
+thumbnail-img:
+share-img:
+tags: [data, student retention, dashboard]
+author: Alan Cromlish
+---

+This is just a sample of available scholarships.
+For me, it was an opportunity to create a sample database that people can search.

 <!DOCTYPE html>
 <html lang="en">
 <head>